Hilaire Belloc and G. K. Chesterton: Belloc as a negative influence

 Several scholars and some contemporaries have described Belloc as a largely negative influence on Chesterton.
 Bergonzi, for example, has characterised Chesterton's view of Belloc as "hero worship" and described Belloc as "strongly, but not always fortunately" influencing Chesterton.
 He argues that Chesterton also took Belloc's views of history "uncritically" and wholesale.
-During their lifetime, C. S. Lewis described Belloc as "always, on the intellectual side, a disastrous influence on Chesterton".
+During their lifetimes, C. S. Lewis described Belloc as "always, on the intellectual side, a disastrous influence on Chesterton".
+By contrast, Edward Shanks argued that, while many thought that Belloc had shaped Chesterton's intellectual outlook, it was more likely that Chesterton "rather found in [Belloc] a confirmation of what he himself had already guessed".

 The English historian Tom Villis similarly described Belloc's effect on Chesterton, but argues attempts to paint Chesterton as a "somewhat naïve literary journalist" undercut his agency in the partnership and his role as a political thinker.
 Corrin has characterised the unique aspects of Chesterton's political thought as a part of the formative basis of liberal democracy, while dismissing the positions more aligned with the then-burgeoning fascist movement as the result of Belloc's influence.
 Pearce dismisses these criticisms as dependent on the subjective ideas of the interpreter.
 He writes that the influence was fairly balanced, arguing that Chesterton improved Belloc in philosophy, while Belloc improved Chesterton's understanding of economics and history.